Counseling Center Dashboard

 Select a service and Counselor/Social Worker.
 Enter First & Last name, SPS email address (receive a confirmation email and link.)

 Note: Students can book appointments via the Counselors Schoology as well.
-Please make sure to use the drop down staff menu to select your counselor.
-Book an Appointment Today!
+Be sure to use the drop down staff menu.
+Book an Appointment

 BHS Counseling: Crisis Services & Resources